abondar24/CrackingInterview/README.md

 ## Dynamic programming

-- child runs staircase with n steps with hops of 1 ,2 or 3 steps.
+- count ways - child runs staircase with n steps with hops of 1 ,2 or 3 steps.
 How many possible ways can he run?
+- magic index - find an element in a sorted int array A where A[i] = i

 # Algorithms

 ## Sorting